smerth/bootstrap-4-sandbox/readme.md

 > Built on Yeoman generator-bootstrap4 with the following additions:
 >
 > 1. grunt-gh-pages to push the dist folder to github pages
-> 2. modified grunt tasks to process additional html pages
-> 3. addition of panini for a fast and simple templating option

 ## Yeoman Generator

 This Bootstrap 4 Sandbox is based on a Yeoman generator: [Generator Bootstrap4 by bassjobsen](https://github.com/bassjobsen/generator-bootstrap4/)

-During the installation for this generator you can choose several configurations.
-This sandbox does not use flex, but you can choose that if you want at the time of the install.
-Or, modify Bootstrap 4 variables afterwards.

 ## Install from the generator